Student Code of Conduct Policy

 Computer Misuse

-• Use of campus technologies that would constitute a violation under Minnesota State Board Policies and College Acceptable Use of Information Technology Policies.
+- Use of campus technologies in any way that violates Minnesota State Board and College Acceptable Use of Information Technology policies.

 Drug Paraphernalia

-Students are not permitted to possess drug paraphernalia on the College campus.
-Examples of drug paraphernalia includes but is not limited to items designed to consume/use illegal drugs:
+Students are not permitted to possess drug paraphernalia on any College campus.
+Examples of drug paraphernalia include but are not limited to items designed to consume/use illegal drugs, such as pipes, water pipes, roach clips, chillums, bongs or other items that show residue or signs of illegal drug use.

 Drugs